Department of Agricultural, Food, and Resource Economics

 B.A., Swarthmore College

-Scott Swinton is a tenured professor of agricultural and environmental economics.
+Scott Swinton is a University Distinguished Professor in agricultural and environmental economics.
 He teaches undergraduate managerial economics and graduate research design and writing.
 His economic research looks at agriculture as a managed ecosystem, focusing on management and policy analysis for enhanced ecosystem services.
 He concentrates on problems involving crop pest, pollination, and nutrient management; precision agriculture; resource conservation; bioenergy crop production; and management of risks to human health and income.
 Besides his work on U.S. farming, he has extensive experience with agricultural and natural resource management in Latin America and Africa.
 He served as President of the Agricultural and Applied Economics Association during 2017-18 and on its elected Executive Board during 2012-15 and 2016-19.
 MSU granted him its William J. Beal Outstanding Faculty award in 2015 and named him University Distinguished Professor in 2019.

 Research and Outreach Interests